 Like any major city in the USA, Pittsburgh is home to an incredible street food scene that is growing larger by the day.
 Between the dozens of food trucks, mobile carts, and dedicated stands, the one thing that holds true no matter where you go is that it takes quite the effort to find the best in a sea of mostly average establishments.

-When it comes to eating in Pittsburgh, we're up for the challenge of finding the best, and to chronicle our journey this roundup was born.
+When it comes finding the best Pittsburgh food trucks we're up for the challenge, and to chronicle our journey this roundup was born.

 This list is not a collection of every street food vendor we've tried in the city.
 Far from it.
 This list only features what we think are the very best of the ones we've visited to date (we're still working our way through many as well).

 By the end we hope that you'll be hopping in your car to try something right away because each business featured deserves no less than your immediate attention and visit.

 What can you say about a food truck that has the Pittsburgh skyline painted across the back of it?
 Well, if it is Burgh Bites, the food truck / catering company, you can say a lot.
 This food truck has a huge offering for its size and the nightly menu often features a selection of sandwiches, loaded hot dogs, and nachos with their homemade tortilla chips- a must try item that is among the best in the city.